Yes, of course Grandma is still gaming

 I liked AC:O so much that when it ended, I went back and started again.
 But that was just to tide me over until Far Cry 5 released at the end of March.
 The Far Cry series has been one of my favorites for many years and I couldn’t wait to get into it again.
 This time it was set in the mountains of Montana and was eye-poppingly beautiful and realistic.
 I spent many hours just roaming around enjoying the mountains.
 I could hunt or fish, fight bad guys and wild animals, climb a mountain, or just hike along remote trails to see where they went.
 There were no horses to ride but I had a wide variety of ATVs, SUVs, trucks, cars, and boats.
 Plus, for the first time in any game, I mastered flying both planes and helicopters.
 No matter the task at hand, the Montana environment was absolutely delicious, and I returned often just to be there.
 (I can only imagine the immersion with a giant screen and surround sound.)
 And to add to the fun, I had AI pets and human companions to help me.
 I’m a sucker for any game that gives me pets.
 (Oh yes, AC:O had a pet, too.)

 I beat both Assassin’s Creed and Far Cry, although my grandson had to get me though one sequence in Far Cry.
 I played all the rest myself, including the final fight.
 For now I’m back to Destiny 2, which has just released another expansion.
 I don’t expect to be at it for long, however, and don’t know what I’ll tackle next.
 I recently bought Firewatch on sale, so maybe I’ll try that.
-It’s going to be a long summer while I wait for Red Dead Redemption 2 and Anthem to release in the fall.
+It’s going to be a long summer while I wait for Red Dead Redemption 2, Fallout 76, and Battlefield V to release in the fall.

 Except for the added music, this is the beauty of Far Cry 5.
-Go to full screen view and click anywhere in the video to enjoy:
+Go to full screen view and click anywhere in the video to enjoy (my original video disappeared, but this one is very good too):

 Of course if you actually play the game, there will be blood.
 Lots of blood.
 These games are called “shooters” for a reason.